• Skip to main content

 While some people will just toss this portion they are missing out on what baking potential it still has.
 Even though the yeast no longer has flour to feed on it can still be used in some baking items.

-When paired with another leavening agent such as baking powder or soda, sourdough discard can be added to make fluffy pancakes, cinnamon rolls, quick breads, muffins, naan, crackers, and so many other things.
+When paired with another leavening agent such as baking powder or soda, sourdough discard can be added to make fluffy pancakes, cinnamon rolls, sourdough discard banana bread, sourdough muffins, sourdough discard naan, sourdough discard crackers, and so many more sourdough discard recipes.

 An active sourdough starter will have lots of bubbles and look almost alive.
 You can often see bubbles popping all over the place.
 Sourdough discard will look very different.
 It is flatter and less active or not at all.
 There may be bubbles but it is not active bubbles.